top of page

 NHS waiting lists (source: here)

 However, in my opinion British votes will not stand for an outright sale of the NHS.
 Everyone knows that the alternative - a US style health care system - would be a disaster.
+Besides, there many people who reside in the soft economic underbelly of Britain who simply cannot afford private healthcare.
+What will happen to them if NHS is sold?

 The End